What You Ought to Know to Treat Joint Pain and For Better Joint Health

 - Squat with heavy weights.

-- Pilates and yoga poses that require moving the leg away from the body.
+- Pilates and yoga position that requires moving the leg away from the body.

 - Sports such as basketball that involve jumping and quick change of direction.